-- 1. Students are allowed a maximum of five excused absences per quarter (9-week grading period). - a.
+- 1. Students are allowed a maximum of five absences per class, per semester in every other day classes, and 10 absences in everyday classes.
+(18-week grading period). - a.
 Parental notification (excused and/or unexcused) absences count in the attendance policy toward the maximum allowed.
-All other documented absences, including medical, dental, funeral, or documented administrative approval absences will not count towards the maximum 5 allowed.
-Repeated call-ins by parent(s) or guardians solely for the purposes of early release that are not medically or emergency related are unacceptable and will not be granted.
+All other documented absences, including medical, dental, funeral, or documented administrative approval absences will not count towards the maximum five allowed.
+Repeated call-ins by parent(s) or guardian(s) solely for the purposes of early release that are not medically or emergency related are unacceptable and will not be granted.
 Administrative approval will be judged on a case-by-case basis. - b.
 Other absences that do not count towards the attendance policy include(s): school activities/field trips sponsored by Dickinson Public Schools, in-school suspension and out-of-school suspension. - c.
-Parent(s) or guardians or other adults may not call in and excuse students early for work or late coming back from lunch.
+Parent(s) or guardian(s) or other adults may not call in and excuse students early for work or late coming back from lunch.